horoc/treetops/README.md

 shrinkage=1
 ```

-The output of the decision value by this tree is based on every internal and leaf node's split strategy and value.
+The output decision value of this tree is based on every internal and leaf node's split strategy and value.

-According to the config, we can see there are three internal nodes and four leave nodes, and if we store the tree in a tree-based data structure, in order to do the decision, we need to iterator from the tree root to the leave.
-There would be lots of memory access and function calls during the prediction process in a large tree.
+According to the config, we can see there are three internal nodes and four leave nodes.
+If we store this tree in a tree-based data structure, in order to do the decision, we need to iterator from the tree root to the leaves.
+There would introduce lots of memory access and function calls during the prediction process in a large tree.
+This also affects the hit rate of the CPU instruction cache.

-**<u>What treetops mainly do is translate the model file into a hardcode class instead of storing it in a tree-based data structure, and that's the core idea of treetops.</u>**
+If we hardcode the tree structure, we can optimize these overhead.

-We can see the generated prediction method of this tree by treetops:
+like:

 ```
 private tree_0([D)D